Stevesibilia/check_snapshot/readme.md

 ​    -s     fqdn xoa server

-​    -a     snapshot's age (a.k.a. grace period)
+​    -a     snapshot's age (a.k.a. grace period) - in days

 ​    -n     number of snapshot